quicwg/base-drafts/draft-ietf-quic-recovery.md

 smoothed RTT value as the resumed connection's initial RTT.
 If no previous RTT is available, or if the network changes, the initial RTT SHOULD be set to 500ms, resulting in a 1 second initial handshake timeout as recommended in
 {{?RFC6298}}.
-When an acknowledgement is received, a new RTT is computed and the timer SHOULD be set for twice the newly computed smoothed RTT.

-When a crypto packet is sent, the sender MUST set a timer for the crypto timeout period.
-This timer MUST be updated when a new crypto packet is sent.
+When a crypto packet is sent, the sender MUST set a timer for twice the smoothed RTT.
+This timer MUST be updated when a new crypto packet is sent and when an acknowledgement is received which computes a new RTT sample.
 Upon timeout, the sender MUST retransmit all unacknowledged CRYPTO data if possible.
+The sender MUST NOT declare in-flight crypto packets as lost when the crypto timer expires.

+On each consecutive expiration of the crypto timer without receiving an acknowledgement for a new packet, the sender MUST double the crypto retransmission timeout and set a timer for this period.

 Until the server has validated the client's address on the path, the amount of data it can send is limited, as specified in Section 8.1 of {{QUIC-TRANSPORT}}.